Last updated on November 21, 2022

 Lavaglide Pathway | Illustration by Kieran Yanner

 Pathways were first introduced in Zendikar Rising in September 2020, and the cycle was completed in the following set, Kaldheim, in February 2021.
-Both sets featured MDFCs, which are dual-faced cards that you can play either side of.
+Both sets featured MDFCs, which are double-faced cards that you can play either side of.

 The art direction of these Pathways is really neat: both sides of the card mirror each other in the context of what their mana produces.
 For example, on Riverglide Pathway someone rides a Kitesail over a coursing river framed by floating grassy rocks on either side.
 On the reverse, Lavaglide Pathway, the same kitesail flies along a river of lava with dangerous looking rocky spires.
 This fantastic duality is present in each pathway’s artwork.